-Alan Baumgartner owns and operates Baumgartners Furniture, a family-owned business founded in 1949 in Auxvasse, Missouri.
-Mr. Baumgartner has a family member with developmental disabilities and has been a tireless advocate for many years.
-He has served on the Missouri Mental Health Commission, as well as many other boards and committees related to developmental disabilities.
+Alan Baumgartner owns and operates Baumgartner’s Furniture, a family-owned business founded in 1949 in Auxvasse Missouri.
+He is a former member and chair of the Missouri Mental Health Commission.
+He has been a tireless advocate for persons living with a developmental disability for many years.
+He has served on numerous boards and committees to raise awareness and understanding of developmental disabilities.

 Kathy A. Carter

-Kathy A. Carter served as the president/CEO of the Missouri Coalition of Community Mental Health Centers (MCCMHC) for 26 years until her retirement in December 2005.
-She also served as director of public affairs for the Missouri Association for Mental Health and president of the Jasper County Mental Health Association in Carthage, Missouri.
-An active volunteer on behalf of people with mental illness, Carter is the recipient of numerous honors, including state and national Mental Health Volunteer of the Year, as well as Lifetime Achievement Awards from various advocacy and service organizations.
-She is also currently serving as a member of the Missouri Mental Health Commission.
+Kathy Carter served as the President/CEO of the Missouri Coalition of Community Mental Health Centers for 26 years until her retirement in 2005.
+An active volunteer on behalf of people living with a mental illness, she is the recipient of numerous honors, including state and national Mental Health Volunteer of the Year and Lifetime Achievement Awards from various advocacy and service organizations.
+She is a past chairperson and current member of the Missouri Mental Health Commission.

 Dr. Anne Deaton

-Dr. Anne Deaton’s background relates to persons coping with physical, mental, and cognitive limitations; it includes service as Director of the Division for Developmental Disabilities (2000-2004), Deputy Director of the Missouri Division of Aging; faculty in Human Development and Family Studies at MU; and Assistant Director of the Center for Gerontology at Virginia Tech.
-Anne advocates on behalf of Autism services, student mental health, early childhood education, and women’s leadership.
-Anne enjoys adjunct faculty status in the Sinclair School of Nursing, the College of Education and the College of Human Environmental Sciences at MU.
+Dr. Anne Deaton’s background relates to persons coping with physical, mental, and cognitive limitations.
+It includes service as Director of the DMH Division for Developmental Disabilities (2000-2004), Deputy Director of the Missouri Division of Aging, faculty in Human Development and Family Studies at MU, and Assistant Director of the Center for Gerontology at Virginia Tech.
+She advocates on behalf of Autism services, student mental health, early childhood education, and women’s leadership.

-Debra Walker is with the Office of Public Affairs at the Department of Mental Health (DMH).
+Debra Walker currently serves as the Acting Deputy Director with the Missouri Department of Mental Health (DMH).
+In addition, she serves as the Director of the Office of Public & Legislative Affairs.
 She is the DMH Liaison to the Missouri Mental Health Foundation and serves on the board as an ex-officio member.
 Her previous work experience includes Broadcasting, Public Relations, Media and Communications, Marketing and Event Planning.

-Patty Henry serves as the Executive Director of the Missouri Mental Health Foundation.
+Since 2011, Patty Henry has served as the Executive Director of the Missouri Mental Health Foundation.
 She previously worked for the State of Missouri for 31 years before her retirement in 2007.
 During her tenure with the State, she worked for the Department of Mental Health for 28 years, serving as the Deputy Director (Administration), Department Budget Director and budget analyst.
-Before joining the Foundation in 2011, she worked with APS Healthcare, as a Disease Management Coordinator, and the Missouri Institute of Mental Health, as their Business Manager.